skeeto/skeeto.github.com/_posts/2020-09-25-w64devkit-Almost-Everything-You-Need.markdown

 about?

 * The distribution does not have WinAPI documentation.
-It's notoriously difficult to obtain and, besides, unfriendly to redistribution.
+It's notoriously [difficult to obtain][chm] and, besides, unfriendly to redistribution.
   It's essential for interfacing with the operating system and difficult to work without.
 Even a dead tree reference book would suffice.

 * Depending on what you're building, you may still need specialized tools.
 For instance, game development requires [tools for editing art